chrisvanfossen/chrisvanfossen.github.com/_posts/2013/2013-07-29-mysql-and-redis-command-equivalents.md

 ### Redis

-Because Redis is a key-value store, we will have to maintain some additional keys for stuff like an auto-increment field and any indexes (in this case the username field) and for good measure a sorted set to store our created at and updated at values.
+Because Redis is a key-value store, we will have to maintain some additional keys for stuff like an auto-increment field and any indexes (in this case the username field) and for good measure a couple of sorted sets to store our created at and updated at values.
 I’d love to show you how to do this in pure Redis but that would require Lua scripts and I think that would over complicate this a bit.
 The following Redis examples will use `[phpredis](http://phpave.com/installing-php-redis-a-php-extension-for-redis/) but should be easy to port to another language.
 Additionally, you could pipeline the Redis commands but I am keeping them broken apart for simplicities sake.

 	$user_id = $redis->incr('user:id');
 	$redis->hmset('user:' . $user_id, 'username', 'josh', 'about', 'i love to code');